Ending2015a/MorphyKnot/README.md

 #pragma target 5.0
 ```

-Then, define your compute buffers and the default properties if GPU instancing is off.
-Note that you have to block all the codes that only available when GPU instancing is ON by `UNITY_*_INSTANCING_ENABLED`.
-Otherwise, the Unity will show some compile errors.
-The `*` depends on what draw calls you are using.
-(In this repo, I'm using `DrawMeshInstancedProcedural`)
+Then, define your compute buffers for instancing ON and the default properties for instancing OFF.
+Note that you have to block all the codes that only available when GPU instancing is ON using macro `UNITY_*_INSTANCING_ENABLED`.
+Otherwise, Unity will throw some compiler errors.
+The `*` depends on what drwa calls you are using. (`DrawMeshInstancedProcedural` in this repo)
 ```hlsl
 #if defined(UNITY_PROCEDURAL_INSTANCING_ENABLED)
 struct Particle